SkyrunnerM35/Eternal-Conflict/Java Project 117 (Eternal Conflict)/MostRecentVersion.txt

 			System.out.println("  Deciding that it is better to die than to be killed, you overload your");
 			System.out.println("  ship's reactor, barely giving you time for your final thoughts as your");
 			System.out.println("  frigate is quickly and suddenly disintegrated.");
+		} else if(overheatFailure) {
+			System.out.println("\nCATASTROPHIC FAILURE");
+			System.out.println("  Unfortunately, your decision to override your ship's automatic shutdown");
+			System.out.println("  and push your frigate beyond its acceptable heat threshold had its");
+			System.out.println("  consequences.
+The ensuing heat buildup causes your reactor's containment");
+			System.out.println("  to fail, with devastating results as your frigate is quickly and suddenly");
+			System.out.println("  disintegrated.");
 		} else if(player.getHull() <= 0 && enemy.getHull() <= 0) {
 			System.out.println("\nMUTUAL KILL");
 			System.out.println("  As your ship's internal structures sustain critical damage, you look out");